exceljs/exceljs/README.md

 # Notice

-I have to admit I'm really snowed under at the moment and will not be able to pursue active development of exceljs in the coming months.
+I have to admit I'm still really snowed under at the moment and will not be able to pursue active development of exceljs in the coming months.
 I will however keep an eye on the pull requests and endeavour to merge and release them as they come.